evadne/ets-playground/README.md

 - Mr Francesco Cesarini, for suggesting a deeper look into the performance characteristics of Atomics vs ETS-based counters.

+- Mr Wojtek Mach, for the [inspiration](https://github.com/wojtekmach/ets_ecto) regarding creation of an Ecto adapter for ETS.

 ## References

 Further Reference Materials can be found within the [Deck](https://speakerdeck.com/evadne/leveraging-ets-effectively).